-DAA2375 Introduction to 3D Animation (5 credits) Prerequisite(s): DAA1251, DAA2325
+DAA2375 Introduction to 3D Animation (5 credits)

 This module explores and exercises the concepts and techniques of 3D animation through a series of assignments applied to characters.
 The module emphasizes character development in the expression of personality, mood, thought, and attitude through motion and posing.